VK-Venkatesh/electrical-mechanical-image-classification/README.md

 **Categories:** `ac_motor`, `bevel_gear`, `crank_shaft`, `dc_motor`, `motor_winding`, `pistons`, `spur_gear`

 **Overview**
 This repository contains a deep learning project for classifying images of electrical and mechanical components.
 The images were collected and organized into categorized folders.
-The pipeline covers dataset preparation, model building (CNN + small ANN head), training, evaluation, test predictions, and a real-time demo using a Streamlit app.
+The pipeline covers dataset preparation, model building (CNN + ANN), training, evaluation, test predictions, and a real-time demo using a Streamlit app.
 The dataset is hosted on Kaggle
 (https://www.kaggle.com/datasets/venkatesh2410/images).

 ---